saint11/DeadWeight/source/game.md

 Immediately finish the interlude and get back to the **expedition**.

 #### Lay low {.block}
 Adventurers usually call a lot of attention to themselves in the settlements of **Blacksalt island**.
 Laying low for a while may help to calm things down and redirect the attention to something else.
-Reduce **this settlement's doom tracker** by one.
+On a 2d! reduce **this settlement's doom tracker** by one.

 ### 2. Blacksalt events
 Every day in Blacksalt is unpredictable, as a group roll a 1d6, on a look at the event table.